unistbig/netGO/README.md

 R/Shiny package for network-integrated pathway enrichment analysis

 ### Introduction
-netGO is an R/Shiny package for network-integrated pathway enrichment analysis.
-It provides gene-set enrichment analysis results evaluated from netGO and simple Fisher’s exact test.
-It also provides visualization to let the users easily compare the results derived from two methods.
-The R/Shiny package is available at Github ( https://github.com/unistbig/netGO ).
-Currently, netGO provides network and gene-set data of four species including human, mouse, yeast and arabidopsis.
-Such accessory data are available at another repository (https://github.com/unistbig/netGO-Data/)
+netGO is an R-Shiny package for network-integrated pathway enrichment analysis.
+It also provides the conventional Fisher’s exact test.
+Specifically, it provides user-interactive visualization of enrichment analysis results and related networks.
+The netGO package is available at Github (https://github.com/unistbig/netGO).
+Currently, netGO provides network and annotation gene-set data for four species including human, mouse, yeast, and Arabidopsis thaliana.
+These data are all available from another repository (https://github.com/unistbig/netGO-Data/)

 ### Install and Launch
 #### * Prerequisites : Please install following R packages